matchai/awesome-pinned-gists/README.md

 - [waka-box](https://github.com/matchai/waka-box) - Update a pinned gist to contain your weekly WakaTime stats.
 - [strava-box](https://github.com/JohnPhamous/strava-box) - Update a pinned gist to contain your YTD exercise metrics from Strava.
 - [music-box](https://github.com/jacc/music-box) - Update a pinned gist to contain your weekly listening report on Last.fm.
+- [rescue-box](https://github.com/joshghent/rescue-box) - Update a pinned gist to contain your daily productivity stats from RescueTime.

 ## GitHub